MicrosoftDocs/memdocs/memdocs/intune/fundamentals/in-development.md

 Updated baseline versions bring support for recent settings to help you maintain the best-practice configurations recommended by the respective product teams.

-### Use Endpoint security configuration details to identify the source of policy conflicts for devices<!-- 7567503 IDready idstaged  -->
+### Use Endpoint security configuration details to identify the source of policy conflicts for devices<!-- 7567503  idstaged  -->
 To aid in conflict resolution, you’ll soon be able to drill-in through a security baseline profile to view the *Endpoint security configuration* for a selected device.
 From there, you can select settings that show a *Conflict* or *Error* and continue to drill-in further to view a list of details that includes the profiles and policies that are part of the conflict.
 If you then select a policy that is a source of a conflict, Intune opens that policies Overview pane from where you can review or modify the policies configuration. (**Endpoint security** > **Security baselines** > *selected baseline* > **Profiles**> *selected profile* > **Device status** > **Endpoint security configuration** > *settings that show conflicts or errors*) or {**Devices** > *select a device* > **Endpoint security configuration** > *select a profile or baseline* > *Select a setting from the list of settings applied to the device*).

 The following policy types can be identified as a source of conflict when you drill in through a security baseline: